KcAcoZhang/PLEASING/README.md

 # PLEASING
 Temporal Knowledge Graph Reasoning.

-PLEASING: Exploring the Historical and Potential Events for Temporal Knowledge Graph Reasoning(Under Review)
+PLEASING: Exploring the Historical and Potential Events for Temporal Knowledge Graph Reasoning(Under Revise)

 ## Dependencies
 The required framework and other libraries can be found in the requirements.txt.